NicholasEaster/Souls-Like-Prototype-Demo/README.md

 2. Double click the SunkenCity.exe file
 3. Close the program at any time by pressing Esc

+# Media Folder
+The media folder contains some images and a video of the full environment that will be used.
+Unfortunatly I do not have the current environment prepared for gameplay, so for now it remains playable on the level.

 # Credits:
 While the vast majority of this project is self made, there are a few things that aren't.